BARGAINING

 What is collective bargaining?

 Collective bargaining is the legal process for reaching a union contract.
 Both the administration and our union have an obligation to bargain in good faith.
-That means the administration has to provide the union with key information, move proposals forward and can’t intimidate or threaten workers.
+That means the administration has to provide the union with key information, respond to our proposals, and both sides have to work together to reach an agreement.

 What is a contract?